Peyman-N/openMINDS-chemical/README.md

 </a>

 # openMINDS_chemicals
-A metadata model for chemical substances used in neuroscience; an openMINDS extension.

 The **openMINDS_chemicals** repository is part of the **open** **M**etadata **I**nitiative for **N**euroscience **D**ata Structures (**openMINDS**).
 It extends openMINDS core, by providing schema-templates for adding metadata for simulation and data analysis.